 2. Remote.com

 Remote stands out by operating exclusively through its own legal entities - no third-party partners or subcontractors.
 This gives it more direct control over compliance and, crucially, stronger intellectual property protection for employers hiring engineers or product teams overseas.
-Pricing is $599/month on annual billing ($699 monthly), with contractors at $29/month.
+Annual billing runs $599/month ($699/mo on monthly), with contractors at $29/month.

 Remote offers a startup-friendly program that discounts the first employee by 50% for one year.
-The platform also provides a free HRIS tier and transparent foreign exchange rates with no hidden markups.
-It covers 90+ countries for EOR - fewer than competitors like Deel or Oyster, but Remote's owned-entity model means deeper compliance infrastructure in the markets it does cover.
+It provides a free HRIS tier and transparent foreign exchange rates with no hidden markups.
+Coverage extends to 90+ countries for EOR - fewer than competitors like Deel or Oyster, but Remote’s owned-entity model means deeper compliance infrastructure in the markets it does cover.

 Limitations: Smaller country coverage (90+ vs. 150-185+ for competitors).
 No free contractor management tier.
 Onboarding can take up to 2 weeks in some countries due to entity-level verification requirements.